 To inform your invited speaker/s of WISELI’s support please include the following text in communicating with your speaker/s:

 Your invitation to visit the UW–Madison is made possible by a grant from WISELI, the Women in Science and Engineering Leadership Institute.
-WISELI, a research institute at UW–Madison, aims to increase the representation, advancement, and satisfaction of women faculty and members of groups currently underrepresented on the faculty and in leadership at UW–Madison.
+WISELI, a research institute at UW–Madison, aims to increase the representation, advancement, and satisfaction of women, gender minorities, and/or members of groups currently underrepresented on the faculty and in leadership at UW–Madison.
 For more information see: wiseli.wisc.edu.

 WISELI is committed to fostering a welcoming and inclusive campus climate in which all individuals feel safe, listened to, valued, and are treated fairly and with respect.
 Should any aspect of your visit fail to live up to these expectations, please contact WISELI (email@example.com or 608-265-0001).

 Please acknowledge WISELI’s support in any announcements or printed materials.
 You may use these logos.

 Note: That while we request acknowledgement, any announcements or printed materials should highlight your department, program, or organization as the primary sponsor/host.